-• Executes IPVLANGX to process the listing and store it as a side file where the PD Tools products can access it.

-For return codes issued by IPVLANGX, see "IPVLANGX return codes" on page 100.

-• Writes the listing as part of the job output.
+- Executes IPVLANGX to process the listing and store it as a side file where the ADFz family of products can access it. - For return codes issued by IPVLANGX, see "IPVLANGX return codes" on page 100. - Writes the listing as part of the job output.